 Deeper drilling will be undertaken to test for the Primrose Shear hosted gold deposits that Cervantes is targeting, including the potential for deeper Nickel targets.
-This drilling will commence in the next two months, once approvals have been received.
+This follow-up drilling originally scheduled for November 2018, will be rescheduled due to delayed Mines Dept. approvals.